nanda248/mini-aspire/README.md

 ### Peoject Summary
 It is a single page application where user can submit loan.
 User can also approve and deny loans.
 User can also repay the loans.
 There are 4 main modules:
 **Submit Loan** - User can submit loan by filling in the fields.
 Repay amount cannot be more than loan amount.
 Maximum loan amount is $10,000.
-**Approve or Deny** - User can approve or deny submitted claims.
+**Approve or Deny** - User can approve or deny submitted loans.
-**All Loans** - User can view all the loans, whether it is approved or denied or pending or fully paid.
+**All Loans** - User can view the details of all the loans, whether it is approved or denied or pending or fully paid.
 User can also repay approved loans on this page.
 **Repay History** - User can view repay history of each approved loans.

 **Limitations**